-Our favorite little wood oven pizza joint, The Pizzeria (previously pizzeria at Terry’s), is finally ready to open the doors to their new home just two stops down at 4901 Kavanaugh in the Heights this Friday at 5pm.
+Our favorite little wood oven pizza joint, The Pizzeria (previously pizzeria at Terry’s), is finally ready to open the doors to their new home just two stops down at 4901 Kavanaugh in the Heights.

 It feels like forever since The Pizzeria began the transition to the new location, but really we have only been without their delicious wood fire pizza for a few months.
 The move was announced last November and after a little delay in permits and, after the process of converting an old gym into a restaurant, they closed the previous location inside Terry’s Finer Foods in July.

 The new space is a considerable upgrade from the old location.
 Size wise, at 3,700 sq ft, it is huge compared to the small corner of Terry’s Finer Foods the restaurant previously inhabited.
 Owners Jeremy and Jacquelyn did a great job at retaining the restaurant’s cozy atmosphere, while still taking advantage of the much larger space.